 Traditional Salmon Smoking on Lingít Aaní

 Emma: Thanks for sitting down with me.
-To start, can you tell me about the history and culture of smoking salmon on Lingít Aaní?
+To start, could you tell me a little about the history and culture of smoking salmon on Lingít Aaní?

 Lisa: The practice of smoking salmon goes back thousands of years.
 Originally, the smokehouses weren't built like they are now.
 Today people frequently use metal smokers which are for small batches, but when they were smoking salmon for an entire family or a village, salmon was frequently smoked in open dwellings with a roof and sometimes siding to keep the weather off because, well, it rains so much here.